Albert Charpin

+Albert Charpin (1842–1924) was a French painter.

-Albert Charpin, born in Grasse, Alpes-Maritimes in 1842, died in Asnières-sur-Seine in 1924.
+Albert Charpin was born in Grasse, Alpes-Maritimes, France in 1842.

 He was a naturalist painter associated with the Barbizon school.
 He painted real objects in a natural setting.
 A pupil of Charles-François Daubigny, Charpin was a painter of natural landscapes with, typically, a shepherdess and her guardian-dog taking care of animals, cows or sheep.
 Characteristic of his paintings are the natural poses and serenity of his actors, in a context of early morning light, with cloudy skies.
 He was a well-known member of the Barbizon School.

+Charpin died in Asnières-sur-Seine, France in 1924.

 One of his paintings, "Le Retour à la Ferme", is at the Musée des Beaux-Arts at Chambéry in Savoie.
 His paintings can also found in museums and private collections elsewhere in Europe and in the Americas.